Genomics-CRT/Data-Science-For-Life-Science/README.md

 ## Week 4 (04/05/2020)
 #### Introduction to R (part 3)
+This tutorial covers creating plots using base R and is extended to cover the `ggplot` package.
+Further packages for visualizations are provided in the teaching materials.

 #### Introduction to Python (part 3)
+This tutorial covers creating plots in Python, using the popular `matplotlib` library and the increasingly popular `seaborn` library.

 #### Zoom meeting
+`Thursday 7th 2-4pm`
 ***

 ## Week 5 (11/05/2020)